ftPeter/umass-cs-377-f23.github.io/docs/01-information/syllabus.md

 - **Remote Synchronous**: attend the lecture remotely on Zoom and ask questions through the chat system.
 - **Asynchronous**: watch the recorded lecture at a time that is convenient for you.

-### Discussion
+### Lab

-The discussion section is led by teaching assistants (TAs) for this course.
-There will also be undergraduate course assistants (UCA) assigned to your discussion section.
-You are expected to attend every discussion.
-Discussions are used to begin discussion exercises and get help completing those assignments.
-Missing a discussion section does not excuse you from any activities that occur during that time.
-Do not ask to make up any missed work during discussion section time.
+The Lab section is led by teaching assistants (TAs) for this course.
+There will also be undergraduate course assistants (UCA) assigned to your lab section.
+You are expected to attend every lab.
+Labs are used to begin lab exercises and get help completing those assignments.
+Missing a lab section does not excuse you from any activities that occur during that time.
+Do not ask to make up any missed work during lab section time.

-**Discussions will not be recorded or on Zoom.**
+**Labs will not be recorded or on Zoom.**

 ## Rules for Success